LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 ![landing page](https://paper-attachments.dropbox.com/s_14B4BD8EDBFA59296DCDB812AB5C6EF8CE164AAF0A2268A9E90E57893E23504E_1627246380248_Screenshot+102.png)

 This is the landing page you've built in the `Auth` component and is your `/` path in your routes within `App.js`.
-If you click on the "login/register" button you'll be redirected to your custom Auth Page (IDX) provided by LoginRadius where you can create a user account and login.
+If you click on the "login/register" button, you'll be redirected to your custom Auth Page (IDX) provided by LoginRadius, where you can create a user account and login.
 You can manage the users who have accounts from your dashboard in "manage users".

 After logging in with your user, you'll get redirected to the `/login` route that then runs the `CallAPI` component and gives you a result similar to the following: